gvwilson/sensibleadventures/iffy/iffy.md

 Wales handed her the rest of the parts.
-When she handed the newly-made bot back to him he turned it over for one last check and then flung it at the wall.
+When she handed the newly-made bot back to him he turned it over for one last check and then tossed it underhand at the wall.
 Its gyroscopic gearwheel spinning madly, the little machine scampered up to the ceiling.